-Pocatello Valley Montessori School will welcome toddlers starting the the Fall of 2017.
+Pocatello Valley Montessori School started welcoming toddlers in the Fall of 2017.
 Children ages eighteen months to thirty six months gain valuable skills in the toddler preschool program.
-This program is designed for working parents looking for quality child care.
 We offer full and half-day programs, with before and after care, as needed.
 Applications are available online, or at the school.

 Maria Montessori, who developed the Montessori method, observed children with a scientific curiosity.
 She developed materials shared them with children and watched closely to see how they responded.
 Her observations led her to modify and adjust the materials so that they would provide the right stimulation to help children grow and develop.